WHYAMERICASUCKS.COM

 Google says Trends normalizes results to the selected time and place, then scales them from 0 to 100.
 It also says different regions can show the same search interest for a term without having the same total search volume.

-Zeros and spikes both need restraint
+Zeros and spikes require context

 Google says low-volume terms can appear as 0, repeated searches from the same person over a short period are filtered, and some irregular or automated activity may still remain because Trends is not a perfect mirror of search behavior.